 - Reduced management time.
-The use of various AWS managed services reduces administration and management time — and subsequently costs.
+Using various AWS managed services reduces administration and management time — and subsequently costs.
 With Amazon Lambda, for example, code can be run for virtually any type of app or backend service with zero administration.

 - Reduced costs.
 The use of AWS services also helps reduce costs, as demonstrated by Amazon Comprehend Medical.
 Creative Practice Solutions is only charged based on the amount of text processed on a monthly basis (in particular) and the usage base (in general).

 More to Come